-Some projects take a lot of digging around, numerous scripts are written and re-written, but on this one each person contacted about contributing to the film lead to another and another – making the whole process easier.
+Some projects take a lot of digging around to get made but on this one each person contacted about contributing to the film lead to another and another – making the whole process easier.

 This blog features stories and soundbites from contributors to the documentary made in 2013.

 Narration: 1977 was an extraordinary year of royalty and revolution.
 It was the storm that followed the calm.
 We’d had the long hot summer of ’76 and the high-water mark of disco and glam rock.

 Trevor Cajiao: The glam thing happened when I was 12/13 year old and I loved all that stuff Slade, Sweet and Mud.

 Neil Newton: I remember Wizzard coming on and the bloke with the big hair his face all painted and being mesmerized by that.

 Narration: Many 1970’s teenagers were enjoying their first live gigs from such established and diverse acts as Chuck Berry and Black Sabbath.